Answering a crucial question: What is SD-WAN?

 What SD-WAN can do for your organization—and what it can’t

-Traditional MPLS systems that transmit traffic from a branch to a centralized data center don’t deliver the high-performance access to cloud applications that is a mainstay of SD-WAN.
+Traditional MPLS systems that transmit traffic from a branch to a centralized data center don’t deliver high-performance access to cloud applications, which is a mainstay of SD-WAN.

 • Rapid deployment of bandwidth and firewalls removes the need for IT personnel to be on-site.
 The ability to easily add or reduce bandwidth means more agility for your business.